lorbs28/project-b/README.md

-Project A is a code base that will be used to teach Python, SQL, and anything else.
+* Project B

+Project B is similar to Project A, but more complex in terms of project structure.
+Project B will be used for learning more complex technologies and processes.